 3.5 The accidental omission to give notice of a meeting or, or the non-receipt of a notice by, any of the members entitled to receive notice does not invalidate proceedings at that meeting.

 3.6 The first annual general meeting of the Society shall be held not more than 15 months after the date of incorporating and thereafter an annual general meeting shall be held at least once every calendar year and not more than 15 months after holding the last preceding annual general meeting.

-3.7 Members will receive no less than 21 days written notice for an annual meeting.
+3.7 Members will be notified of annual/general meetings.
+Members will receive 21 days written notice for an annual meeting.